killuazoldyckreal/Bandwidth-Monitor/README.md

 1. Run the program as described in the [Installation](#installation) section.
 2. The monitor window will display current network usage, upload speed, and download speed.
-3. To close the program, simply close the monitor window.
+3. To close the program, click on the monitor window and then press `Alt+F4`.

 ## Automatic Startup